Great Siege of Gibraltar: Aftermath

 The British victory at Gibraltar marked the last major engagement of the American Revolutionary War.
 For the British, holding the Rock had proved a formidable undertaking—the victory against overwhelming odds was greeted with great rejoicing in Great Britain.
 Britain, though, had seen huge naval efforts to sustain the Gibraltar garrison, which otherwise could have been used to try to win the war in the North American colonies.
 As a result, holding Gibraltar arguably meant the loss of the latter.

 The British garrison during the three years of siege had sustained a loss of 333 killed and 1,008 wounded, which included 219 of the garrison's gunners.
 Between 536 and 1,034 men died or were sick from disease.
 In addition, 196 civilian employees were killed and 800 died of disease.
 Between 12 April 1781 and 2 February 1783 Gibraltar was hit by 244,104 artillery rounds from guns ashore and 14,283 from cannon afloat.
 The guns of the defenders had fired 200,600 rounds and British ships had hurled another 4,728 shells, and in total had expended 8,000 barrels of gunpowder.
 The besiegers had lost in excess of 6,000 killed or wounded,with many others sick or dead from disease.
 In addition, many guns were destroyed, and the combined allied fleet lost a total of ten floating batteries, with one ship of the line and many gunboats captured.
-The great siege of Gibraltar was considered one of the most humiliating defeats in Spanish history.
+The great siege of Gibraltar is considered one of the most humiliating defeats in Spanish military history.
 Together both sides fired nearly half a million rounds of shot during the Great Siege.
-Elliot's defence of the Rock had tied down large numbers of Spanish and French naval and military resources that could have been valuable in other theatres of operations.
+Eliott's defence of the Rock had tied down large numbers of Spanish and French naval and military resources that could have been valuable in other theatres of operations.